Rengo-Labs/CasperLabs-ERC777-client/src/clients/erc1820/README.md

 This JavaScript client gives you an easy way to install and interact with the ERC-1820 contract.

 ## How to deploy ERC1820
-And then, you can run job using the follow command:
+Run job using the follow command:
 ``` bash
 npm run install:erc1820
 ```

 ## To run usage example
-If you can run the next command to see an example of an implemented erc1820
+Run the next command to see an example of an implemented erc1820
 ``` bash
 npm run run:erc1820
 ```